SubmergedSnake/adv/README.md

 TailwindCSS was used for applying css styles and Tanstack Query (React Query) was used for performing calls to the backend.

-Everything is Dockerized and you can start the entire stack with a single command.
+Everything is Dockerized and you can start the entire stack with a single command. (not quite, read the Setup Instructions)

 The foremost motivation for choosing this particular stack was my previous familiarity with the chosen technologies (even though MongoDB and TailwindCSS were somewhat new to me).